charlesvissol/debiandesktop-hardening/README.md

 To simplify the download of these resources, we provide you `00_Resources.sh` to execute first to retrieve locally the necessary files.

+> If you really want to push the limits of hardening with auditd, I recommend you to go to https://github.com/Neo23x0/auditd. this is a very interesting set of rules.

 Have a good time :-)